TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-There is a match for the user `oscar`, but no interesting SMB shares are available for this account.
+There is a match for the user `oscar`, but no relevant SMB shares are available for this account.

 We can run the same spray attack against `mssql`: